Employee Leave Benefits Policy

-All regular full-time employees are eligible for a maximum of three (3) consecutive days of paid leave after the death of a member of his/her immediate family or of his/her spouse's or domestic partner’s immediate family.
+All regular full-time employees are eligible for a maximum of three (3) days of paid leave following the death of a member of their immediate family or of their spouse's or domestic partner’s immediate family.
 The death of an immediate family member is to include the death of a spouse or domestic partner, child, parent, sibling, grandparent or grandchild.
 Individual circumstances regarding the use of up to one day of paid bereavement leave may be granted by the employee's immediate supervisor if the employee wishes to attend the funeral of an individual other than an immediate family member.
 There is no limit to the number of times an employee may use bereavement leave per fiscal year.
 Employees are not eligible for bereavement leave if on an unpaid Leave of Absence when the bereavement occurs.
 Employees may be required to provide information regarding the reason for leave.

 Conditions of Leave

 Employees are expected to follow the below conditions when seeking a leave of absence:

 - give the true reason for a leave or unplanned leave of absence;